RedisLabs/redislabs-docs/content/rs/clusters/monitoring/_index.md

 to keep an eye on the performance of your databases.
 In the RS admin console, you can see the real-time metrics and you can configure alerts that send notifications based on alert parameters.

-You can also access the metrics and configure alerts through the REST API so that you can integrate the RS metrics into your monitoring environment, for example [using Prometheus and Grafana]({{< relref "/rs/clusters/monitoring/prometheus-integration.md" >}}).
+You can also access the metrics and configure alerts through the REST API so that you can integrate the RS metrics into your monitoring environment, for example, using [Prometheus with Grafana]({{< relref "/rs/clusters/monitoring/prometheus-integration.md" >}}) or [Uptrace]({{< relref "/rs/clusters/monitoring/uptrace-integration.md" >}}).

 Make sure you read the [definition of each metric]({{< relref "/rs/clusters/monitoring/console-metrics-definitions.md" >}}) so that you understand exactly what it represents.